Asif-770/plant-disease-recognition/README.md

 [🚀 Live App](https://plant-disease-recognition-szwjhwyjfkmxfxgtqhjbzc.streamlit.app/) |

+🧪 To test the model, open the Test_image folder, download any sample image, and upload it in the Streamlit app to see the prediction instantly.

 This project uses a trained CNN model to detect plant diseases from uploaded leaf images using TensorFlow and Streamlit.

 ---